neondatabase/website/content/docs/reference/terraform.md

 - **Upgrades**: When using `terraform init -upgrade` to update a custom Terraform provider, be aware that changes in the provider’s schema or defaults can lead to unintended resource replacements.
 This may occur when certain attributes are altered or reset.
 For example, fields previously set to specific values might be reset to `null`, forcing the replacement of the entire resource.

-    To avoid issues like resource re-creation:
+    To avoid unintended resource replacements which can result data loss:

     - Explicitly define all critical resource parameters in your Terraform configurations, even if they had defaults previously.
-    - Review the provider’s changelog for any breaking changes that might affect your resources during upgrades.
+    - Review the provider’s changelog for any breaking changes that might affect your resources before upgrading to a new version.
     - Run `terraform plan` before applying any changes to detect potential differences and review the behavior of resource updates.

 ## Resources